Mark Cooney

-Mark Cooney (born Mark Joseph Cooney) was a linebacker in the National Football League.
-Cooney was drafted by the Green Bay Packers in the sixteenth round of the 1974 NFL Draft and played that season with the team.
+Mark Cooney (born Mark Joseph Cooney) (June 2, 1951 – June 2, 2011) was a linebacker in the National Football League (NFL).
+Cooney was selected by the Green Bay Packers in the sixteenth round of the 1974 NFL draft and played that season with the team.

 Cooney, then a linebacker at Colorado was named an MVP of the 1972 Gator Bowl, which Colorado lost 3–24 to Auburn.

 Cooney was a long-time real estate broker in Arvada, Colorado.
 He was also a member of the Board of Elders of Faith Bible Chapel.